Nice put-in area by Hilldale Drive

 • West Side Park to Wacker Drive: 0.2 miles.
 A short section through an industrial stretch.
 Some deadfall to dodge.

 • Wacker Drive to Liberty Ave/Sewage Plant: 1.5 miles.
 Starts with a wooded section with a lot of deadfall and two logjams that have to be portaged.
 After that the river opens up.
+As of 2024 this stretch has filled in with logjams.
+It is not recommended.

 • Liberty Ave to Goodland Road: 1.3 miles.
 A rocky section with multiple sets of rapids.